 Gratitude Test

 Do you feel thankful and blessed for your life?
 Do you enjoy embracing the positive aspects of the world around you?
 Do you engage in showing kindness to others?
 Or do you keep on regretting and blaming others for the things you lost in your life?
-Take this Gratitude test to know about your traits in expressing gratitude.
+Take this Gratitude test to know whether you’re harnessing the power of gratitude.

 What Is Gratitude?